hongxinli/Dijit-Tree-CheckBox/Store.md

 * put
 * remove

-A store event is a JavaScript key:value pairs object with the following general format:
+A store event is a JavaScript key:value pairs object with the following ABNF
+notation:

-	store-event = { type: event-name, item: object [,oldItem: object] }
+	store-event = "{" "type:" event-name "," "item:" object ["," "oldItem:" object] "}"
-	even-name = "new" | "change" | "delete"
+	event-name  = "new" / "change" / "delete"

 To listen for store events the application has to register an event listener using either the store's on() method or the dojo/on on() method.
 For example, if you want to get